napari/docs/docs/tutorials/fundamentals/installation.md

 them.

 Running `python -m pip install "napari[all]"` will install the default framework, which is currently PyQt5--but this could change in the future.
-However, if you have a Mac with the newer arm64 architecture (Apple Silicon), this will not work--see [note on m1](note-m1).

 To install napari with a specific framework, you can use: